Edappadi K. Palaniswami: Leader of the opposition (2021–2026)

 On 11 July 2022, the general council of AIADMK abolished the dual leadership model, appointing Palaniswami as the interim chief and expelled Panneerselvam and his loyalists from the primary memberships of the party for "anti-party" activities.
 While on 17 August, the Madras High Court nullified the decisions of the AIADMK general council and ordered maintaining a status quo, a division bench later upheld the decisions and set aside the previous court order on 2 September 2022.
 On 23 February 2023, the Supreme Court of India upheld the later order of the Madras High Court, effectively handing the leadership of the party to Palaniswami.
 On 28 March 2023, AIADMK announced that Palaniswami was elected as the general secretary through party's general secretary election.
 On 20 April 2023, the Election Commission of India recognised Palaniswami as the general secretary, acknowledging the amendments to the party constitution and changes to list of office-bearers.
 On 20 August 2023, a conference was held at Madurai led by Palaniswami as a part of the Golden Jubilee celebrations of the founding of AIADMK.
-On 25 September 2023, Palaniswami led AIADMK officially left the National Democratic Alliance ahead of the 2024 Indian general election.
+On 25 September 2023, Palaniswami led AIADMK officially left the National Democratic Alliance ahead of the 2024 Indian general election due to the then BJP Tamil Nadu leadership under K. Annamalai passing defamatory comments on former leaders C. N. Annadurai and J. Jayalalithaa.

 In the aftermath of the 2023 Chennai floods, Palaniswami demanded the chief minister of Tamil Nadu to release a white paper on the completed and ongoing stormwater drain work in Chennai and further criticised the state government for the lack of preparedness.
 In the 2024 general election, Palaniswami led AIADMK formed an alliance with Desiya Murpokku Dravida Kazhagam, Puthiya Tamilagam, and Social Democratic Party of India and contested 36 seats in the state of Tamil Nadu and one each in the union territories of Puducherry and Andaman and Nicobar Islands.
 The party-led alliance failed to win any seats in the elections.
 Palaniswami has been placed under Z+ scale category security by the Ministry of Home Affairs due to bomb threats since 5 July 2025.

-Ahead of the 2026 Tamil Nadu Assembly elections, Palaniswami launched the Makkalai Kaappom, Thamizhagathai Meetpom (Let us protect the people and reclaim Tamil Nadu) statewide campaign tour covering all 234 constituencies in phases, starting from Mettupalayam in Coimbatore on July 7, 2025.
+Ahead of the 2026 Tamil Nadu Assembly elections, Palaniswami launched the Makkalai Kaappom, Thamizhagathai Meetpom (Let us protect the people and reclaim Tamil Nadu) statewide campaign tour covering all 234 constituencies in phases, starting from Mettupalayam in Coimbatore on 7 July 2025.

+On 17 April 2026, Palaniswami stated that the Delimitation Bill would not affect any state and that the Union government had assured that Tamil Nadu would not be impacted.
+He also expressed support for the Union government regarding the bill.
+However, the bill was subsequently defeated in the Lok Sabha.

+Continued defeat

+After the party's defeat in 2026 election, aand ADMK got relegated to third place, he moved from Sevvandhi illam at Raja Annamalaipuram, Chennai, where he was allotted a government residence while becoming a minister in 2011 and settled at a new residence at No. 4/32 of Deiva Sigamani Street in Royapettah’s Balaji Nagar.